Meet LifePod, Your Amazon Alexa Powered Virtual Caregiver

 We leveraged Alexa and the rich home automation ecosystem that it supports to extend the LifePod functionality in a meaningful way without re-inventing the wheel.
 We took this opportunity to explore what other devices could be hooked into LifePod to extend its usefulness.
 We integrated the LifePod with:

 - Amazon Dash button: Using a Wi-Fi connected button like the AWS IoT Button, we can extend the capability of LifePod to provide either an emergency alert necklace or place one next to the pillbox to confirm that the user took their pills.
-Companion devices like a connected pill box could also be created to track when users opened a compartment.
+Companion devices like a connected pillbox could also be created to track when users opened a compartment.

 - Fire alarm: A smoke and CO detector is also planned to be incorporated into the device to further increase the safety of the user, and alert the caregiver if an alarm is triggered.

-- Phone calls: As LifePod can tap into the increasingly valuable set of existing Alexa Skills, scenarios like automatically initiating a phone call using Ooma when the end-user needs help can be easily supported.
+- Phone calls: As LifePod can tap into an increasingly valuable set of existing Alexa Skills, scenarios like automatically initiating a phone call using Ooma when the end-user needs help can be easily supported.

 With the breadth of connected devices only increasing, the potential for further integrations seems endless.
 LifePod could be integrated with personal hygiene devices like connected toothbrushes, or motion detectors to better track the actions of the user and increase their safety or further assist them in the home.
-It could also integrate with medical devices like blood pressure monitors, glucose meters, or sleep trackers to track the user’s health in correlation to the other data and include it in the daily reports, or use it to trigger alerts.
+It could also integrate with medical devices like blood pressure monitors, glucose meters, or sleep trackers to track the user’s health in correlation to the other data and include it in the daily reports or use it to trigger alerts.

 LifePod Solutions has purchased the assets and IP related to the LifePod solution described above from Transcendent Technologies and is continuing to enhance LifePod to address the needs of the elderly, and their caregivers, as they age in place.